 Someone once asked me which I thought came first – the Cambodian num pang or Vietnamese banh mi.
 The reality is that they probably both came about around the same time.
 It was the French who brought the baguette to both Cambodia and Vietnam, which were part of French Indochina.

-However, it’s worth noting that while the French were already eating baked bread when they arrived in the region, the term ‘baguette’ (meaning a stick, baton or wand) – which refers to a long skinny loaf – didn’t come into usage until 1920.
+However, it’s worth noting that while the French were baking and eating bread when they arrived in the region, the term ‘baguette’ (meaning a stick, baton or wand) – which refers to a long skinny loaf – didn’t come into usage until 1920.

-Cambodians and Vietnamese both use baguettes in their cuisines, not only for their num pang and banh mi, but also to mop up a spicy stew, and they will often put their barbecued skewers in a buttered baguette, which is a popular street food snack.
-I’ll share those recipes soon.
+Cambodians and Vietnamese both use baguettes in their cuisines, not only for their num pang and banh mi, but also to mop up stews and curries, and they will often put meatballs and barbecued skewers in a buttered baguette, which is a popular street food snack.

-You’ll find links within the recipe to recipes for the Sriracha Mayonnaise and the Pickled daikon and carrot that goes in the Cambodian num pang and the Vietnamese banh mi.
+You’ll find links within the recipe to recipes for the Sriracha mayonnaise (which we make with homemade sriracha) and the pickled daikon and carrot that goes in the Cambodian num pang and the Vietnamese banh mi.
 Both are easy to make.
-And of course if you don’t have turkey you can use chicken.
+And of course if you don’t have turkey you can use leftover roast chicken, roast pork, or roast beef.

 Cambodian Num Pang Recipe